bachvietdo01/bachvietdo01.github.io/_posts/2025-06-28-diffusion-models-ddpm.md

 image: a5_ddpm_butterflies.png
 ---

-Diffusion models have recently emerged as a powerful class of deep generative models, achieving state-of-the-art results in image generation, audio synthesis, protein design, and many scientific domains.
-Notable works in the literature include [Sohl-Dickstein et al. (2015)](https://arxiv.org/abs/1503.03585), [Song, Ermon et al. (2019)](https://arxiv.org/abs/1907.05600), [Ho et al. (2020)](https://arxiv.org/abs/2006.11239), [Song, Sohl-Dickstein et al. (2020)](https://arxiv.org/abs/2011.13456), and [Karras et al. (2022)](https://arxiv.org/abs/2206.00364).
+Diffusion models are a powerful class of deep generative models, breaking the long-standing dominance of generative adversarial networks (GANs).
+Key developments in the literature include works such as [Sohl-Dickstein et al. (2015)](https://arxiv.org/abs/1503.03585), [Song and Ermon (2019)](https://arxiv.org/abs/1907.05600), [Ho et al. (2020)](https://arxiv.org/abs/2006.11239), [Song and Sohl-Dickstein et al. (2020)](https://arxiv.org/abs/2011.13456), and [Karras et al. (2022)](https://arxiv.org/abs/2206.00364).

-This posts gives a gentle introduction to diffusion models through the mainstream viewpoint of denoising diffusion models (DDMs).
-Over the past five years, DDMs have gained significant popularity, with many available implementations.
-Instead of building one from scratch, we’ll use Diffusers, a powerful Python library from HuggingFace, to creat a DDPM for generating butterfly images.
-Readers who want to see an implementation from scratch can refer to this [post](https://bachvietdo01.github.io/intro-diffusion-models).
+Previously, I explored Diffusion Models through the lens of [Stochastic Flow Matching](https://bachvietdo01.github.io/intro-diffusion-models), controlled by stochastic differential equations (SDEs).
+THis posts provides a different and the mainstream perspective of denoising diffusion models (DDMs).
+Over the past five years, DDMs have grown immensely popular, with many open-source implementations available.
+Rather than building one from scratch, we'll use Diffusers, a powerful Python library from HuggingFace, to create a DDPM that generates butterfly images.
+For those interested in a from-scratch implementation, see the [post](https://bachvietdo01.github.io/intro-diffusion-models).